JuliaLang/julia/doc/stdlib/base.rst

 .. function:: utf16(s)

    Create a UTF-16 string from a byte array, array of ``Uint16``, or any other string type.
-(Data must be valid UTF-16.)
+(Data must be valid UTF-16.
+Conversions of byte arrays check for a byte-order marker in the first two bytes, and do not include it in the resulting string.)

 .. function:: is_valid_utf16(s)